eXascaleInfolab/bench-vldb20/README.md

 # ImputeBench: Benchmark of Imputation Techniques in Time Series

-ImputeBench implements over 15 SOTA recovery techniques for blocks of missing values in time series and evaluates their precision and runtime on various real-world time series datasets using different recovery scenarios.
+ImputeBench implements over 15 SOTA recovery techniques for blocks of missing values in time series.
+It evaluates their precision and runtime on various real-world time series datasets using different recovery scenarios.
 Technical details can be found on our
 PVLDB 2020 paper: <a href = "http://www.vldb.org/pvldb/vol13/p768-khayati.pdf">Mind the Gap: An Experimental Evaluation of Imputation of Missing Values Techniques in Time Series </a>.
 The benchmark can be easily extended with new algorithms (C/C++, Python, or Matlab), datasets, and scenarios.

-- **Imputation Algorithms**: The benchmark implements the following algorithms (in C++):
+- **Imputation Algorithms**: The original benchmark implements the following algorithms (in C++):
   - [CDRec](https://rdcu.be/b32bv): Scalable Recovery of Missing Blocks in Time Series with High and Low Cross-Correlations, KAIS'20
   - [DynaMMo](https://dl.acm.org/doi/10.1145/1557019.1557078): DynaMMo: mining and summarization of coevolving sequences with missing values, KDD'09
   - [GROUSE](http://proceedings.mlr.press/v51/zhang16b.html): Global Convergence of a Grassmannian Gradient Descent Algorithm for Subspace Estimation, PMLR'16